SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 The dates

-The Art.
-5 prohibitions have applied since 2 February 2025.
-The general high-risk regime applies from 2 August 2026.
-For high-risk systems already on the market before that date, Art.
+The original Art.
+5 prohibitions have applied since 2 February 2025 (the omnibus amendment adds two further prohibitions from 2 December 2026), and the Art.
+50 transparency duties apply from 2 August 2026.
+The high-risk regime was postponed by the 2026 Digital Omnibus amendment (Parliament 16 June, Council 29 June 2026, signed 8 July 2026): stand-alone Annex III systems apply from 2 December 2027, and high-risk systems embedded in Annex I products from 2 August 2028.
+For high-risk systems already on the market before their date, Art.
 111(2) pulls them into scope upon a significant change in design — and requires systems intended for use by public authorities to comply by 2 August 2030 regardless of design changes.
 The Commission's classification guidelines under Art.
-6 were due “no later than 2 February 2026” and are the reference point for borderline calls.
+6 remain the reference point for borderline calls.

 Annex III